testsigma

 • Available for free and distributed under the MIT license.

-• It is mainly used for end to end testing but can also be used for API testing.
+• It is mainly used as end to end testing tool but can also be used for API testing.

 • The tests are faster compared to other frameworks as they run inside a browser.